techsoft3d/hc-caas-server-deployment/README.md

 ## What are you getting
 Using the prebuilt AMI or Docker image you get without any extra work:
 * A full scalable conversion and streaming backend for HOOPS Communicator you can access server-side via a node library or REST API.
-This includes token based access control and account management.
+This includes queue based cad conversion, token based access control and account management.
 It means that with a few lines of code you can convert CAD files and make them accessible for streaming (or SCS) within your web-application for a large number of users.
 * A User Management node module with Session as well as Hub and Project support, including a full front-end reference application which you can use as a starting point for your own development.
 * A "personal" version of demo.techsoft3d.com